veusz/veusz/Documents/manual-source/introduction.rst

       error bars.
 An xy plotter can also plot a stepped line, allowing histograms to be plotted (note that it doesn't yet do the binning of the data).
-The settings for the xy widget are the various attibutes for the points, line and error bars, the datasets to plot, and the axes to plot on.
+The settings for the xy widget are the various attributes for the points, line and error bars, the datasets to plot, and the axes to plot on.
 The xy plotter can plot a label next to each dataset, which is either the same for each point or taken from a text dataset.
 If you wish to leave